Frequently asked questions – if your question isn’t answered here, contact us to get it added.

 When and where do you rehearse?

 We rehearse most Monday evenings from 19:30 to 22:00 during term time – about 8 rehearsals for each concert, four concerts a year.
-During the COVID-19 pandemic or snowy weather rehearsals may be cancelled at short notice – please check the members page for details.
+During pandemics or bad weather rehearsals may be cancelled at short notice – please check the members page for details.
 Rehearsals are normally at Bishop Justus CE School, Magpie Hall Lane, Bromley BR2 8HZ.

 Where are the concerts held?